nicatspark/selfpromo2023/src/pages/blog/creating-endpoint-in-astro.md

 title: 'How to create an endpoint in Astrojs'
 description: ''
 pubDate: 'Jan 11 2023'
-#heroImage: ''
+heroImage: '/placeholder-hero.jpg'
 ---

-Here is how two ways to create an endpoint in Astrojs.
+Here are two ways to create an endpoint in Astrojs.
+Let's play around with the idea that we want to use a form to upload an image and two ways to do that in Astrojs.
+First a primer om formData.

-##### What is form data
+##### About formData

-> FormData [is an] interface [which] provides a way to easily construct a set of key/value pairs representing form fields and their values, which can then be easily sent using the fetch() or XMLHttpRequest.send() method.
+> `FormData` [is an] interface [which] provides a way to easily construct a set of key/value pairs representing form fields and their values, which can then be easily sent using the fetch() or XMLHttpRequest.send() method.
 It uses the same format a form would use if the encoding type were set to "multipart/form-data".
 Source: MDN - [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData?ref=hackernoon.com)

 Basically instead of using JSON to send data to and from your server, you'd use `FormData`, except unlike JSON it supports files natively.